 Continuing with our running example, let's suppose that a week has passed since you started working on your private branch.
 Your new feature isn't finished yet, but at the same time you know that other people on your team continue to make important changes in the project's /trunk.
 It's in your best interest to replicate those changes to your own branch, just to make sure they mesh well with your changes.
-This is done by performing a sync merge-a merge operation designed to bring your branch up to date with any changes made to its ancestral parent branch since your branch was created.
+This is done by performing an automatic sync merge-a merge operation designed to bring your branch up to date with any changes made to its ancestral parent branch since your branch was created.
+An "automatic" merge is simply one in which you provide the bare minimum of information required for a merge (i.e. a single merge source and a working copy target) and let Subversion determine which changes need merging-no changesets are passed to svn merge via the ¬r or ¬c options in an automatic merge.